taklpw/Ibislayer/README.md

 # Ibislayer

+## What is in this Readme?
+- WHAT IS OUR PROJECT
+- WHAT DOES OUR PROJECT REQUIRE - HARDWARE/SOFTWARE/Libraries
+- VERSION OF PYTHON
+- HOW IT ALL WORKS

 ## What is This Project

 The Ibislayer Project, although has nothing to do with Ibis slaying, uses a Leap Motion device to fly a Parrot AR Drone 2.0.
 Using IR sensors and a basic UI system, it is possible to fly the drone with or without visual line of sight.
 The drone also has a seperate mode called automatic avoidance system, where the drone be set to take off and then avoid objects that come within 30 cm of its range.